Systems / lead response

 What is missed-call text-back?

 It's an automation that sends a text message the instant a call to your business goes unanswered.
-The moment the phone rings out — busy, after hours, or you're on a job — a text fires to the caller automatically, usually something like "Sorry we missed your call, how can we help?"
+The moment the phone rings out (busy, after hours, or you're on a job) a text fires to the caller automatically, usually something like "Sorry we missed your call, how can we help?"
 The caller replies by text, and a call that would have been lost turns into a conversation you can book.

 How does missed-call text-back actually work?

 Four steps.
 The call comes in and rings out unanswered.
 Your system detects the missed call and fires an automatic text to that number within seconds.
-The caller replies by text — most people will, because texting is easier than calling back.
+The caller replies by text, and most people will, because texting is easier than calling back.
 The conversation continues by text until you book the job, all from one inbox.
 No app for the customer to download, no extra step for them.

 Is missed-call text-back worth it?

 For any business that runs on phone calls, yes.
-About 26% of inbound calls go unanswered and fewer than 3% of callers sent to voicemail leave a message (Invoca, 2024) — so most missed calls are simply lost.
+About 26% of inbound calls go unanswered and fewer than 3% of callers sent to voicemail leave a message (Invoca, 2024), so most missed calls are simply lost.
 If recovering even a couple of jobs a month brings in more than the tool costs, the math works, and for most service businesses one recovered job covers it many times over.
 Run the number on your own average ticket before deciding.

 Won't people just call back if they really want me?

 Most won't.
-Fewer than 3% of callers sent to voicemail leave a message (Invoca, 2024), and the behavior on a missed call is similar — people tap back to the search results and call the next name on the list.
+Fewer than 3% of callers sent to voicemail leave a message (Invoca, 2024), and the behavior on a missed call is similar: people tap back to the search results and call the next name on the list.
 They're not loyal to you yet; you're one of several numbers they're trying.
 A text that lands in seconds catches them before they move on, which is exactly why it works.

 Where does missed-call text-back fit in my lead-response system?